Vaccines & Deworming

 Hepatitis affects the liver and can cause loss of vision.
 Parainfluenza is a respiratory virus that presents symptoms of coughing.

-Parvo is a highly contagious virus, that attacks the intestinal tract and can cause vomiting, diarrhea, and lethargy, it’s a very fatal disease.
+Parvo is a highly contagious virus, that attacks the intestinal tract and can cause high fever, vomiting, diarrhea, and lethargy.

 Bordetella vaccine, which is also an annual vaccine to prevent kennel cough.